Danube Wine Challenge / International Wine Competition

 V. Entry fee

-Participants are required to pay EUR 40,00 (ex VAT) for each wine sample submitted to the competition.
+Participants are required to pay an entry fee for each wine sample submitted to the competition.
 The Organizer will issue an invoice after the registration of samples.
 Any costs related to the payment shall be borne by the Participant.

-The Organizer has the right to exclude the Participant’s wine sample if registration fee payment is not received by this deadline.
+The Organizer has the right to exclude the Participant’s wine sample if registration fee payment is not received by the announced deadline.

 VI.
 Evaluation of samples